andreisperid/E-TKT/docs/diy/bom.md

 # 📝 **bill of materials**

+## 💬 cost per unit

-💬 *The estimated cost is around $100 (USD) without shipping and taxes, as of October 2022.*
+The estimated cost for the components (without attrition) is around **$100 (USD) without shipping and taxes**, as of October 2022.

+This value takes into account all the breaking points for a single E-TKT device and includes the manufacturing of 5 PCBs plus a stencil for the front layer.

 ----